Ask FundThrough

 It’s easy to see how hidden fees can add up over time, making it important to ask any factoring company you’re considering about their average accounts receivable factoring rates and any additional fees.

-To give you our perspective, FundThrough’s current invoice factoring rates depends on your individual circumstances.
-Our invoice factoring rate is 2.75 percent per 30 days.
-We don’t charge any hidden fees, and you’re not locked into a contract obligating you to fund invoices; rather, you can choose which invoices to fund when it makes sense for you.
-Because we believe in transparency, we clearly communicate your total cost of invoice factoring before you fund, so you can make an informed decision.
-See our pricing page for more on what you can expect to pay for invoice funding.
+To give you our perspective, FundThrough’s current invoice factoring rates are available on our pricing page.
+We don’t charge any hidden fees, and you’re not locked into a contract obligating you to fund invoices.
+You can choose which invoices to fund when it makes sense for you.

 Ready to fund your invoices for the best deal?